-The Mission of the Gilmore Car Museum is to collect, preserve, exhibit, and interpret the history of transportation in America; to connect people with the heritage and social impact of the automobile; and to provide an understanding of the past, embrace the present, and imagine the future.
+The Mission of the Gilmore Car Museum is to tell the history of America through the automobile.
+We foster experiences which connect people with the history, heritage, and social impact of the automobile through collecting, preserving, and interpreting its story.

 The Gilmore Car Museum started in the early 1960s when Donald S. Gilmore began collecting vintage automobiles.
 Some of the first vehicles in his collection included 1927 Ford Model T, a 1913 Rolls Royce, and a 1920 Pierce Arrow.
 Restoring that classic Pierce-Arrow at his home on nearby Gull Lake ignited a passion.
 Over the years that followed Donald continued collecting some of the world’s most renowned automobiles.

 To accommodate his collection he acquired 90 acres of land in southwestern Michigan in a small town known as Hickory Corners.
 It was his wife Genevieve who had the idea of turning the collection into a museum, providing future generations access to Donald’s one-of-a-kind collection.
 They established a non-profit foundation and opened the museum to the public for the first time on Sunday, July 31, 1966.

 Today, the Gilmore Car Museum is North America’s largest auto museum with nearly 400 vehicles on display and over 189,000 square feet of exhibit space.
 The Museum’s 90-acre Historic Campus features numerous vintage structures including a restored and fully-functioning 1941 Silk City Diner, a recreated 1930s Shell Station, six onsite Partner Museums, and so much more.